Kids Splash and Dash

 Transition Area (TA)

-The TA (Transition Area) is the area where athletes transition between the swim to bike and the bike to run.
+The TA (Transition Area) is the area where athletes transition between the swim to the run.

 Setting up your TA

-Race day the TA will open in advance for athletes to set up their bikes, helmet, clothes and gear.
+Race day the TA will open in advance for athletes to set up their running shoes and clothes.

 - Parents may assist their athletes in setting up their TA pre-race.

-- Triathlon staff and volunteers will also be on hand to assist with TA set up.
+- Triathlon staff and volunteers will also be on hand to assist.